yanwei/yanwei.github.io/UUabc/Teacher Product Leaflet v2018.12/Teacher Product Leaflet v2018.12.md

 > Teach lessons to larger audiences using (approved) materials on topics of your choice.

-> Open Courses represent a great way for you to explore topics and skills that you're interested in will give you ample opportunity to build your teaching brand within the UUabc platform.
+> Great way for you to teach topics and skills that you’re interested in.

+> Opportunity to build your teaching brand within the UUabc platform.

-**put screenshot here**
+**===> put screenshot here**

 `Scheduled to go live on January 20, 2019`